Student exam guide

 I need to discuss individual exam adjustments, who should I contact?

-If you wish to discuss any individual examination adjustments required, due to a disability or ongoing medical condition, you should contact Disability supportbefore the exam deadline for advice.
+If you wish to discuss any individual examination adjustments required, due to a disability or ongoing medical condition, you should contact Student Support Services before the exam deadline for advice.
 We suggest you check on the exams web pages for any deadlines you need to adhere to.

-Student Support Services will liaise with your Subject Administration team and Academic Office, to ensure any relevant adjustments, received by the deadline, are put into place.
+Student Support Services will liaise with your Subject Administration team and Academic Registry to ensure any relevant adjustments are put into place.

 Students with Personalised Exam Plans (PEP)